 The doors of opportunity are more open today in this career than at any time in history.
 A cosmetologist, as in any other profession of artistry, is limited only by imagination and education.
 Cosmetologists shampoo, cut, style, relax, permanent wave, and color hair.
 Additionally, cosmetologists are trained and educated to give manicures and pedicures, as well as scalp and facial treatments.

 Work ethics are an integral part of the cosmetology program at Trenholm State Community College.
 Courses such as Business of Cosmetology and Career and Personal Development are essential for the student to own and manage a business as well as work with the public.
-The goal of the Trenholm State Cosmetology program is to educate students with the knowledge needed to obtain an Alabama State Board of Cosmetology license and to maintain and build a great means of providing for themselves and their families.
+The goal of the Trenholm State Cosmetology program is to educate students with the knowledge needed to obtain an Alabama State Board of Cosmetology and Barbering/National Interstate Council of State Boards of Cosmetology (NIC) license and to maintain and build a great means of providing for themselves and their families.

 Note: This is a clock hour program subject to the U. S. Department of Education revised regulations regarding Pell grant disbursement, effective July 1, 2011.

-*Additional information Regarding Cosmetology Instructor Training: Applicants for the CIT program must submit a departmental application and complete both an oral and a practical interview and score satisfactorily on these items before being admitted to the program.
-You must also have a minimum of three years’ salon experience as a licensed Cosmetologist in an ABOC registered salon. *The CIT program is an independent study program.
+*Additional information Regarding Cosmetology Instructor Training: Applicants for the CIT program must be licensed as a cosmetologist in the state of Alabama and must submit a departmental application and complete both an oral and a practical interview and score satisfactorily on these items before being admitted to the program.
+You must also have a minimum of four years’ salon experience as a licensed Cosmetologist in an ABOCB registered salon. *Applicants must meet CIT program requirements to enroll.